-Pursuant to Circular 108 jointly issued by the MoF and the SAT on 22 November 2018, the bond interest income derived by foreign institutions investing in the onshore bond market is temporarily exempted from VAT for the period from 7 November 2018 to 6 November 2021.
+Pursuant to Circular 108 jointly issued by the MoF and the STA on 22 November 2018, the bond interest income derived by foreign institutions investing in the onshore bond market is temporarily exempted from VAT for the period from 7 November 2018 to 6 November 2021.
+Pursuant to Circular 34 jointly issued by the MoF and the STA of the PRC on 22 November 2021, the aforementioned exemption policy under Circular 108 is extended from 7 November 2021 to 31 December 2025.